Nutrition for Hardgainers

 Caloric Density

 The hardgainer stomach fills up early.
 Try to hit 4,000 kcal from vegetables, chicken breast, and rice and you are crushed after two meals, with no chance of getting the rest down.
 Calorie-dense foods — nut butters, avocado, olive oil, dried fruits, full-fat dairy — pack calories into small volume.
-This is not a junk trick.
+Why the stomach gives out earlier for us belongs to physiology — this is not a junk trick.
 It is stomach economics.
+Poor sleep disrupts appetite and satiety too: the sleep and muscle growth deep-dive shows how tightly the two are linked.

 Nutrient Timing